 Rationale: The MAC frame definition is the only one we need in this standard

-Change: Change the definition to read “The unit of data transfer between peer layer or sublayer entities.
+“Frame” is not generally accepted as a generic term applicable at any layer.
+It is most commonly understood as a Layer 2 concept, and the draft should not contradict that understanding.

-medium access control (MAC) data frame: A data structure consisting of fields in accordance with a MAC protocol, for the communication of user data and control information in a network; one of the fields contains a sequence of octets of user data.
+medium access control (MAC) frame: A data structure consisting of fields in accordance with a MAC protocol, for the communication of a unit of user data or control information in a network among MAC peers; one of the fields contains a sequence of octets of user data.

 Change: No change

 Rationale: This is definition we want to keep.
+We need to define the concept of “MAC frame” but do not need a definition of “MAC data frame”. {I personally prefer that the draft uses the term “frame” instead of “MAC frame” but can accept either.}

 noncanonical format: The format of a medium access control (MAC) data frame in which the octets of 48-bit Extended Unique Identifiers (EUI-48s) or 64-bit Extended Unique Identifiers (EUI-64s) conveyed in the MAC user data field have the same bit ordering as in the bit-reversed representation.